 Medicare Supplement plans are standardized.
-This means the coverage is the same no matter which company you choose, or where you live.
-There are a few states that have exceptions to the standardization.
+This means the coverage is the same no matter which company you choose or where you live.
+There are a few states that have exceptions to standardization.
 Those states are Wisconsin, Massachusetts, and Minnesota.

 Is Mutual of Omaha a PPO or HMO?

-These plans work more like a PPO however it isn’t the same.
+These plans work more like a PPO however, it’s not the same.
 A Medigap policy works as secondary coverage with Original Medicare.

 Part D plans are the insurance you use to pick up your prescription drugs from the pharmacy.
 Mutual of Omaha has two Part D plans to choose from.
-Mutual of Omaha Rx plans include the MutualofOmahaRX Premier plan, and the MutualofOmahaRX Plus plan.
+Mutual of Omaha Rx plans include the MutualofOmahaRX Premier and the MutualofOmahaRX Plus plans.